awsdocs/aws-php-developers-guide/doc_source/ses-filters.rst

 Create an Email Filter
 ======================

-To allow or block emails from a specific IP address use the the :SES-api:`CreateReceiptFilter <API_CreateReceiptFilter>`operation.
+To allow or block emails from a specific IP address, use the :SES-api:`CreateReceiptFilter <API_CreateReceiptFilter>` operation.
 Provide the IP address or range of addresses and a unique name to identify this filter.

 **Imports**